tahaimran/styled-components-landing-page/README.md

-# Single Section Site With Style Components
+# Single Section Site With Style Components and Surge

-For practicing styled components, I have completed a single section website which covers all of the styled components practice
+For practicing styled components and Surge, I have completed a single section website which covers all of the styled components practice and use Surge for deployment